 As members of the Climate Collaborative, we work with other natural grocers, food companies, and distributors to leverage the power of the natural products industry to reverse climate change.
 To support our participation with this group, we have formed our own Climate Committee at Kimberton Whole Foods, built from dedicated team members from all of our stores and departments, who meet monthly.

 Thanks to our Climate Committee, we now offer biodegradable & compostable produce bags, made using non-GMO corn starch.
+Each of our stores has a Bag Tree, where customers can borrow a reusable shopping bag or donate their extra bags from home to share with a neighbor in need.
 We also switched to recyclable receipt paper, which uses Vitamin C to transfer the thermal print rather than harmful chemicals.
 They are BPA- and BPS-free.
 Learn more.